 5. Ideal candidates for RBF include equity in their capital strategy.
 We believe our capital complements and sometimes substitutes for equity financing but is not a substitute for debt (even venture debt) financing.
 All five of the companies in which we have invested to date had previously raised equity capital through angel investors.
 They were growing at the time they applied to us and in all likelihood, they could have returned to their angels for additional financing.
 However, each of the entrepreneurs understood the impact of dilution, which of course is directly related to valuation.
 They made the decision to seek capital to fund their growth from us because we were less expensive than selling equity at their current valuation.
 We believe most will ultimately return to the equity market, but at a significantly higher valuation based upon their growth.

 This has already happened to one of our portfolio companies.
-Having done a couple of equity raises with plans to do more in the future, Prosperity Organic Foods’s investors could really see the value in an RBF round that wasn’t going to cost them further dilution.
+Having done a couple of equity raises with plans to do more in the future, Prosperity Organic Food’s investors could really see the value in an RBF round that wasn’t going to cost them further dilution.
 And, we could really see the value in plant-based butter and cheese that actually tastes like butter and cheese!

 If you think revenue-based capital might be appropriate for your business, we want to hear from you!
 The easiest way to start a conversation is to submit our simple application found at www.sagegrowthcapital.com/apply-now.